Don’t let changing temperatures and wet weather get the best of your outdoor furniture.

 - Wear gloves.
 Protect your hands (and your manicure) while you clean furniture.
 Wear rubber gloves.

 - Hose down.
-Make sure your hose sprayer offers a forceful setting and set the nozzle to it and blast any dirt or dust off furniture.
+Make sure your hose sprayer offers a forceful setting.
+Adjust the nozzle to that setting to blast any dirt or dust off furniture.
 It may be tempting to use a pressure washer, but they can damage wicker, wooden furniture and painted surfaces.

 - Cleaning solution.
-Create a soapy solution in a bucket using a gallon of water with a quarter cup of environmentally safe dishwashing liquid.
+Create a soapy solution in a bucket using a gallon of water with a quarter cup of environmentally safe, non-toxic, biodegradable all-purpose cleaner such as Simple Green.
 Thoroughly wet each piece of furniture with the soapy water to remove any remaining dirt.
-If your furniture demands a deeper clean, use a non-toxic, biodegradable all-purpose cleaner that’s safe for the environment such as Simple Green.

 - Use the right tool for the right surface.
 Use a sponge to clean cushions, colored surfaces or wicker and use a scrub brush on wood, canvas and metal.
 Scrub wooden furniture in the direction of the grain.